 My research is motivated by physical problems in gauge theories, as opposed to particular techniques.
 Due to this reason, besides borrowing recent techniques from supersymmetry, string/D-brane theory, and lattice field theory, I have also developed a variety of new field theoretic ideas and methods.

 These methods provide new insights into the microscopic mechanisms of confinement, chiral symmetry breaking and deconfinement phase transition in non-supersymmetric gauge theories.
-They also provide a firmer microscopic understanding of the physics that yields the known exact results of supersymmetric QCD, a subject that I am working right now.
+They also provide a firmer microscopic understanding of the physics that yields the known exact results of supersymmetric QCD.

-You can see my papers at Spires: Publications
+You can see my papers at HEP-INSPIRE: Publications

 Below is a photo of mine (Photo courtesy of Brad Plummer, SLAC), in front of a blackboard.
-In the background, there is a cartoon of my most favorite topological excitations, magnetic monopoles and magnetic bions.
+In the background, there is a cartoon of my most favorite topological excitations, monopole-instantons and magnetic bions.

 .